Wing Tsun is not a style. It is an art designed to free you from all preconceived notions about "fighting", "combat"

-Here at Houston Wing Tsun Central, we want our students to learn quickly, but also thoroughly.
-One great example is Jardin in the video below, who has mastered a fairly involved variable flow drill of attacks and counters in only six months!
+At Houston Wing Tsun, we want you to learn this new art as quickly, but also thoroughly as possible.
+Take a look at our student, Jardin, who has mastered a pretty involved variable flow drill of attacks and counters in only six months!